VB156/FinalProject_NBC_SetCover/README.md

 # Vertex Graph Junction Generator

-This Python project processes Boolean CNF formulas in DIMACS format to construct NBC based output file, that includes all NBC information for the solution of the given problam.
+This Python project processes Boolean CNF formulas in DIMACS format to generate an NBC-compatible output file containing all the necessary network-based computation (NBC) data required to solve the given problem.

 ## Project Structure